 Self-employed?
 Be even more organized.

 Since 2014, there have been even stricter mortgage restrictions and if you're a self-employed borrower that means more hurdles to jump through.
-Finance of America Mortgage has loan programs specifically tailored to the self-employed!
+American Pacific Mortgage has loan programs specifically tailored to the self-employed!
 Contact me for more info.